Ten Warning Signs to Run

-1. Boundary Violations: frequent unannounced visits, calls, and text messages.
-Frequently ignoring requests, dismissing of your obligations, and interrupting other areas of your life.
+1. Boundary Violations: frequent unannounced visits, calls, and text messages, ignoring requests, dismissing your obligations (as unimportant), and often intruding on other areas of your life.

 2. Too perfect: your date is too charming, has all the right lines, comes across as excessively smooth.
 Your date loves everything you love and hates everything you hate.

 3. Hidden life: conceals important information about himself that you discover later.
 After several dates, you realize you know very little about him/her.
 Where do they live, where do they work, what is their family like.
 Answers to direct questions are vague and subject to interpretation.